Apply Filtering to Data Destinations

 Filtering Options

-To access the filtering options, first create the Data Destination, then enter the Filtering tab.
-Note the data destination will only execute if the data record meets ALL filter conditions configured on this page.
+Note:The Data Destination will only execute if the record meets all filter conditions set up on this page.

 2019-06-06-Filtering01.png